garrett-adamss/fs-journal/quizzes/week02.md

 ```
 <!-- enter you answer in the space below -->
 ```
+i++, this increase i by 1 every time the loop runs
 ```
 **8.** What does the `DOM` acronym stand for?
 Which file is first accessed to render the `DOM`?
 <!-- enter you answer in the space below -->
 ```
+Document Object Mobule, the html file renders the DOM first
 ```

 **9.** What are the `9` ECMAScript types as defined by MDN?